Meal prep calculator for recipe scaling and weekly portions.

 How do I calculate calories for homemade meal prep recipes?

 Weigh all ingredients before cooking and sum their calories.
 After cooking, weigh the total batch and divide by number of portions to get calories per serving.
-Use apps like MyFitnessPal or Cronometer for ingredient databases.
-Account for cooking oil and seasonings, as these add significant calories.
+Then log the recipe or each serving in the app.
+Remember to include oils, dressings, sauces, and snacks on the side, since those often change the final total more than expected.

 Can I meal prep if I have dietary restrictions?